La Lavia

 La Lavia was a Venetian merchantman.
 She was a class of ship known as a carrack often used as merchant ships due to their capacious holds.
 She was requisitioned at Lisbon for service in the Spanish Armada of 1588.
-She was wrecked on 22 September on the coast of Cairbre, now county Sligo in northwest Ireland, along with two other ships, La Juliana and Santa Maria de Vison.
+She was wrecked on 22 September on the coast of Cairbre, now county Sligo in northwest Ireland, along with two other ships, La Juliana and the Santa Maria de Vison.

+The name (/es/) is from Venetian or Spanish La Via, "the way."